Walodja1987/xns/docgen-output/docs.md

 function getName(address addr) external view returns (string)
 ```

-_Returns empty string if the address has no name.
+_Returns an empty string if the address has no name.
 For bare names (namespace "x"),
 returns just the label without the ".x" suffix.
 For regular names, returns the full name in format "label.namespace"._

 #### Parameters